bomba-cat/bomba-cat/README.md

 - - bledion.morina@hotmail.com
   - bomba.cat on discord
 - ⚡ Fun fact: I made my own LFS System

+- # In case you want me to help in any projects im always reachable with my mail!

 # Unfortunatly i lost a lot of my Projects after both my hard drives decided to give up on me, currently reworking on everything!